How to Go From Nurse to Doctor: The Path From RN to MD

 Nurses and doctors are both essential parts of the healthcare field and work together closely to ensure that patients receive the best possible care.
 Both have vastly distinct roles and responsibilities.
-But a registered nurse (RN) can become a medical doctor (MD), as long as they go through the additional schooling, training, and exams.
+But a registered nurse (RN) can become a medical doctor (MD), as long as they go through additional schooling, training, and exams.
+Read on to find out how to go from nurse to doctor and everything it takes to get there.

-There are some nurses who have always dreamed of becoming a medical doctor, but college happens, life happens and things change.
+There are some nurses who have always dreamed of making a career change and becoming medical doctors, but college happens, life happens and things change.
 Nursing sometimes is the next best option.
 It is only after being in the field and seeing the differences between nurses and doctors do those individuals desire this career path again.

 Others want to be more helpful to their patients.
 Some want more responsibilities including more invasive procedures or overseeing the team.
 There is a milieu of reasons why someone would want to become a doctor; it is a decision that should not be made lightly.
 It impacts not only the nurse but also their family and friends.
 Medical training is long and carries a heavy financial burden.